ALL375 - Shakespeare Today: Sex, Race and Politics

 |Scheduled learning activities - online||

-Independent and collaborative learning activities equivalent to 3-hours per week, including 1 x 1-hour class per week (recordings provided)
+Online independent and collaborative learning activities including 1 x 1-hour class (online) per week, 1 x 2-hour seminar or equivalent per week

 Today, Shakespeare is probably the most important literary figure in any language.
 His impact on world literature has been immense.
 And the still-expanding shockwave of his influence can also be felt far from literature, in everyday contexts such as romance and race relations.
 What would the modern cult of love as passion be, for instance, without its poetic manual, Romeo and Juliet?
 For this very reason, Shakespeare used to be claimed by the cultural and political establishment as a spokesperson for the status quo.
 Recent work on Shakespeare has completely shattered that myth.
 Today, we discover a Shakespeare who was superbly critical.
 Perhaps, indeed, Shakespeare had secrets that bordered on treasonous.
 Certainly, Shakespeare wrote sex, race and love in ways that are dangerous and supple, not smug or congratulatory.
 The unit tracks this, highly contemporary Shakespeare, across six key texts.
 Students get to grips with Shakespeare’s plays and poems in a way that focuses on the way that his work that has kept its sting.
 Through queer theory and post-colonial readings, it explores Shakespeare’s refusal of the reigning orthodoxies of his day—and ours.
 Students will be asked to critically analyse a play or group of poems in light of these in current debates.
 Then they will have the opportunity to discover for themselves, and explore in depth, an innovative contemporary Shakespeare.